ls2716/ModelBasedBanditCompetition/README.md

 “Competitive Pricing Using Model-Based Bandits”
 published in the *Computational Economics* (2025).

-The code supports the research presented in Chapter 2, "Competitive Pricing using Model-based Bandits" of the PhD thesis:
+The code supports the research presented in Chapter 3, "Competitive Pricing using Model-based Bandits" of the PhD thesis:
-“Algorithmic Pricing in Competitive Markets”
+“Algorithmic Pricing in Mutli-agent, Competitive Markets”
 by Lukasz Sliwinski, 2025, University of Edinburgh.

 ---